 Figure 9-sss – RSTA Passive Location Measurement Report Element

 The Element ID, Length and Element ID Extension fields are defined in 9.4.2.1.

-The Passive Location Dialog Token field is set to the Passive Location Dialog Token value corresponding to the Passive Location Ranging Polling-Sounding-Reporting triplet reported on.
+The Dialog Token field shall be copied from the Sounding Dialog Token field in the Ranging NDP Announcement frame whose NDP exchange from which the reported RSTA time-stamps were measured (see 11.22.6.4.3 Measurement Exchange in TB Mode).

 The N Time Stamp Measurement Reports field is an unsigned integer indicating the number of Time Stamp Measurement Reports.

 Time Stamp Measurement Reports field contains one or more Time Stamp Measurement Report fields defined as in Figure 9-zzz.